Get Tech Tips

 Potential for Good and Evil (The Hard Start & Potential Relay)

-I have spent most of my career being afraid of hard start kits, I heard too many horror stories of start caps exploding and sales technicians telling every customer they need one.
+I have spent most of my career being afraid of hard start kits; I heard too many horror stories of start caps exploding and sales technicians telling every customer they need one.

 It dawned on me recently that it may be time for me to take a more mature look at start capacitors, potential relays, and hard start kits and find some best practices.

 The start capacitor is REMOVED from the circuit by a relay called the potential relay.
-The potential relay is normally closed and it OPENS when a sufficient PICKUP voltage is present between the 5 and 2 terminals on the relay.
-This pickup voltage is potential (voltage) that exists in the start winding when a motor gets above about 75% running speed and it is GENERATED in the start winding by the motor itself NOT the capacitor.
+The potential relay is normally closed, and it OPENS when a sufficient PICKUP voltage is present between the 5 and 2 terminals on the relay.
+This pickup voltage is the potential (voltage) that exists in the start winding when a motor gets above about 75% running speed.
+It is generated in the start winding by the motor itself, NOT the capacitor.

-Cases where they may be very useful useful
+Cases where they may be very useful:

 - Long line set applications

-- Hard shut off valves
+- Hard shut off expansion valves

 - More often on reciprocating compressors than scroll or rotary (but still OK on scroll and rotary when beneficial)

-- on 208V single phase applications
+- On 208V single-phase applications

-Things to consider
+Things to consider:

-- Mount the relay properly, there is a proper UP configuration on most potential relays
+- Mount the relay properly; there is a proper UP configuration on most potential relays.

-- Use hard starts with REAL potential relays not timers, solid state or other relay types (in my experience)
+- Use hard starts with REAL potential relays, not timers, solid-state, or other relay types (in my experience).

-- Ensure that you have a good quality, properly sized run capacitor on any system with a hard start
+- Ensure that you have a good-quality, properly sized run capacitor on any system with a hard start.

-Also, we have a podcast out with the technical manager for Rectorseal James Bowman HERE
+Also, we have a podcast out with the technical manager for Rectorseal, James Bowman, HERE.